Nidhi4/Machine-Learning/README.md

-# Preduct Future Product Prices using Facebook Prophet
+# Predict Future Product Prices using Facebook Prophet

 - FB Prophet is an open source tool developed by Facebook's core Data Science team.
 - It is used for forecasting time series data.